 Taking out a personal loan is exactly that — personal.
 Even though many lenders will ask about the reason for your loan, most reasons won’t stop you from obtaining a personal loan.
 Your credit score and history, though, will impact whether you’re approved and what rates and terms you’re offered.
-Here’s why some people take out personal loans and when that reason matters.
+Here’s why some people take out personal loans and when their loan purpose matters.

 - Emergencies: If you need to pay bills right now and don’t want to be late, you can take out an emergency loan to cover those costs.
-If you lose your job, face reduced hours or have an emergency medical bill, taking out a personal loan can meet your needs in the short term.
+If you lose your job, get your work hours reduced or have an emergency medical bill, a personal loan can meet your needs in the short term.

 - Debt consolidation: You can save money on interest payments when you consolidate high-interest credit card debt with a personal loan.
-The average credit card interest rate right now is around 16.02 percent, although it can go well into 20 percent, depending on your credit score and credit card issuer.
-Personal loan interest rates average about 11.88.
+The average credit card interest rate right now is around 16 percent, although it can go to 20 percent depending on your credit score and credit card issuer.
+Personal loan interest rates currently average less than 11 percent.
 If you have stellar credit, you could secure the lowest interest rate available, which is oftentimes much less.

-- Home improvements or repairs: If a water pipe burst or your air conditioning went down, a home improvement loan can pay for repairs if you don’t have the cash and don’t want to use your credit card.
+- Home improvements or repairs: If a water pipe bursts or your air conditioning goes out, a home improvement loan can pay for repairs if you don’t have the cash and don’t want to use your credit card.

 - Child-related costs: If you want to expand your family, a personal loan can cover the costs of fertility treatments, adoption expenses or hospital bills that come from labor and delivery or needs after your child comes home.

-- Funeral and end-of-life needs: If you had a parent or loved one die, a personal loan can pay for the funeral, burial and related end-of-life costs when a loved one dies.
+- Funeral and end-of-life needs: A personal loan can pay for the funeral, burial and related end-of-life costs when a loved one dies.

-- Large purchases: If you want to buy a recreational vehicle, like a boat, an RV, or a private jet, or need to make purchases for your quality of life, you can use a personal loan to spread out the costs of purchases that would take a significant chunk out of your budget, such as dental bills, new appliances and veterinary expenses.
+- Large purchases: You can use a personal loan to buy a recreational vehicle such as a boat, an RV, or a private jet or to make purchases for your quality of life.
+You can also use a personal loan to spread out the costs of purchases that would take a significant chunk out of your budget, such as dental bills, new appliances and veterinary expenses.

 Does the reason for taking out a personal loan matter?

-Some lenders have a specific niche for the type of borrower they will lend to.
-For instance, Payoff is a lender that targets borrowers with credit card debt.
+Some lenders have a specific type of borrower they will lend to.
+For instance, Payoff is a lender that serves only borrowers with credit card debt.
 If you’re looking for a debt consolidation personal loan, that might be a lender to consider.
-But if you’re looking for a home improvement loan, you may need to look elsewhere.
+But if you’re looking for a home improvement loan, you’ll need to look elsewhere.

-LightStream, on the other hand, has specific interest rates based on your loan purpose.
-For instance, as of mid-July 2021, a new auto loan purchase has interest rates as low as 3.49 percent, but education loans start at 5.95 percent.
+LightStream has interest rates based on your loan purpose.
+For instance, as of mid-July 2021, a new auto loan purchase has rates as low as 2.49 percent APR, but K-12 education loans start at 5.93 percent APR.

 Why this is important

-While many lenders are ready to accommodate your needs, it’s important to remember that your reasoning can impact your interest rate and terms.
+While many lenders are ready to accommodate your needs, it’s important to remember that your loan purpose can impact your interest rate and terms.
 Some lenders have a minimum amount you can borrow depending on why you need a personal loan.

-To make sure you’re getting the best deal, compare interest rates, terms and fees between lenders that are offering personal loans for your needs.
-Review credit requirements, like your credit score, history and income qualifications.
-Also check out term lengths.
-Sometimes you need a small personal loan that you can repay over the course of a year.
-Sometimes you need a larger loan that could take a few years to pay back.
+To make sure you’re getting the best deal, compare interest rates, terms and fees from lenders that are offering personal loans for your needs.
+Review credit requirements, such as your credit score, history and income qualifications.

 The bottom line

-Your personal loan reason is yours, but your potential lender can determine important loan factors based on that reasoning.
+Your reason for getting a personal loan is yours, but your potential lender can determine important loan factors based on that reasoning.
 Regardless of why you need a personal loan, compare lenders to see which one offers the best deal based on your needs.
-Try to avoid taking out more than you need and find one that has a friendly repayment plan.
-If you can’t make payments on your loan, see if any lenders will work with you to pause payments without impacting your credit score.
+Avoid borrowing more money than you need, and find a lender that has a sensible repayment plan.